cloverc/code-front-end-test/README.md

 **Given:** I am a site author
 **When:** I add the component to the page
 **Then:** I want to be able to add as many tabs as i require

+## Approach

+Given the time constraints I tried to approach the task with simplicity in mind and offering a functional, responsive, accessible tab component in the alloted time.

+I began by creating semantic markup for the tab component; adding appropriate WAI-ARIA states, roles and properties where necessary.
+I added basic CSS for the layout.
+I did not utilise SASS or other preprocessors for this task as I believed it would be overkill here.

+I made the layout resposive; utilising rem sizing and flexbox and added a mobile breakpoint media query to handle a tabbed interface on smaller devices.
+I reconfigured the content into a single column where there was insufficinet room to layout addional tabs horizontally.

+Testing for this scenario was manual given the time constraints.
+Typically I would employ unit, integration and e2e testing (although not _usually_ with vanilla JavaScript!)
+I tested using right-to-left text direction to account for global audiences.

+I also tested cross browser (Chrome, Safari and Firefox).
+I do not belive this is compatible with IE as I have utilised some JavaScript ES6 methods (these could be transpiled if I added a Babel build config given more time).

+Further testing on simulation devices was carried out using Chrome dev tools to check mobile layout and functionality.
+Screen reader functionality was tested on Safari using VoiceOver.